chrieke/geojson-invalid-geometry/README.md

 automatically you can use the [geojson-validator](https://github.com/chrieke/geojson-validator).
 For a general introduction to GeoJSON see [here](https://macwright.com/2015/03/23/geojson-second-bite.html).

-The `examples/` folder contains geojsons for each invalid/problematic example below, additional geojson structure examples and valid examples for reference.
+The `examples/` folder contains geojsons for each invalid/problematic issue below, additional geojson structure examples and valid examples for reference.

 ## Invalid by GeoJSON specification